expyriment/expyriment/README.md

 Examples
 ========
-Examples can be found in the directory "examples".
-For online examples see: http://docs.expyriment.org/Examples.html
+For online examples see: http://stash.expyriment.org/examples

 Installation
 ============
 The latest stable release of Expyriment can be found at Github: https://github.com/expyriment/expyriment/releases/latest For detailed installation instructions, please see the online documentation: